equinor/Aga8Calc/docs/usermanual.rst

 -   `<Composition>` contains up to 21 `<Component>` elements where each one contains attributes for the component.
     Attributes:

-    - `Name` is used to identify the component in the log files.
+    - `Name` is used to identify the component.
-    - `Tag` is the OPC item to read the value from.
-    - `ScaleFactor` is used to scale the individual component values into the mol fraction range from 0-1.
-    - `Value` is used to set a constant value for the component.

-    Tag and Value can not both be used at the same time for a component.
-Use one or the other!

-    The sort order of the `<Component>` elements is significant.
-    They must be in this order:
+      The available names are:

       - Methane
       - Nitrogen
-    - Carbon dioxide
+      - CarbonDioxide
       - Ethane
       - Propane
-    - Isobutane
+      - IsoButane
-    - n-Butane
+      - NormalButane
-    - Isopentane
+      - IsoPentane
-    - n-Pentane
+      - NormalPentane
       - Hexane
       - Heptane
       - Octane
       - Nonane
       - Decane
       - Hydrogen
       - Oxygen
-    - Carbon monoxide
+      - CarbonMonoxide
       - Water
-    - Hydrogen sulfide
+      - HydrogenSulfide
       - Helium
       - Argon

+    - `Tag` is the OPC item to read the value from.
+    - `ScaleFactor` is used to scale the individual component values into the mol fraction range from 0-1.
+    - `Value` is used to set a constant value for the component.

+    Tag and Value can not both be used at the same time for a component.
+Use one or the other!

+    The sort order of the `<Component>` elements is not significant.
+    They must be in this order:

 -   `<PressureTemperatureList>` can contain several `<PressureTemperature>` elements.
     Every `<PressureTemperature>` element contains the pressure and temperature to read, and one or more properties that is to be written to the OPC server.